lodauria/Individual_Assignments/README.md

 The final working prototype of the system can be seen in [this demo]().

+The web interface associated with the creator personal implementation is available at this [link](https://dauriaassignment1.s3.amazonaws.com/dashboard.html).
+Note that if you access the page when no sensor nodes are connected you can only use it in demo mode.

-If you want to implement this system on your own start by cloning this repository with the following command
+If you want to implement this system on your own start by cloning this repository with the following command:

 		git clone https://github.com/lodauria/Individual_Assignments